---------------------------------------------------------

 To keep your duck water clean, I recommend doubling the bare minimum amount (so 8 cups per bird).
 Each day give the bowl a quick scrub with a brush & splash of vinegar, dump the old water and fill it up with fresh water.
 I like to keep a brush hanging right by the bowl to make this quick and easy.

 If you have space to give them for swimming they will absolutely LOVE it.
 You don’t have to dig a huge pond, a tiny kiddie pool will work just fine.
 The water will be gross and you will just have to accept that for your own sanity.
 It will be clean for maybe the first 10 minutes after you fill the pool, but then all bets are off.
-By the end of the day, it will be be dark and muddy looking.
+By the end of the day, it will be dark and muddy looking.
+The good news is the ducks don’t care!

-If you just have a couple birds, you could probably dump the pool every couple days.
-When your flock get bigger though it will likely be an every day chore.
+If you have just a couple of birds, you could probably dump the pool every couple of days.
+When your flock gets bigger though it will likely be an everyday chore.
 A small pool works out well because they are easy to dump and quick to refill with a hose.
 About once a week, I like to scrub the pool out with a scrub brush and a little vinegar to keep the algae at bay.

 Quality feed